utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/configuring-api-governance-rules.md

 You can turn individual governance rules on or off for various workspaces to meet your team's development needs.
 To do so, select **Workspace Groups**.
 You can create a new group of workspaces to apply individual governance rules to by selecting **Create Group**, or you can select an existing group to update its governance configuration.
 To apply individual governance rules to all workspaces, select the default **All workspaces** group.

-Select **Edit**.
-To turn a governance rule on for the workspace group, select the checkbox next to the rule name.
-To turn a governance rule off for the workspace group, clear the checkbox next to the rule name.
+To turn a governance rule on or off for a workspace group, select an existing group, and then select **Edit**.
+To turn a governance rule on, select the checkbox next to the rule name.
+To turn a governance rule off, clear the checkbox next to the rule name.

 <img alt="Turn individual rules on and off" src="https://assets.postman.com/postman-docs/api-governance-turn-rules-on-off-10.12.0.jpg"/>